meshrwkv/manuals/README.md

 ## Overview

 The `VSEKAI_mesh_geometric_embedding` extension is an extension for the GLTF 2.0 specification.
 This extension provides additional geometric metadata for meshes, including face area, edge definition, edge area, and edge angles in radians.
-We want to teach large language models to use a language of face vertices as its language vocabulary.

-As we input face vertex tokens, the large language model auto completes more face vertices until we have a full mesh.

-We need to be able to encode and decode vocabulary into face vertices. `Vector3, Vector3, Vector3, [vertex node 1, vertex node 2, weight, ... up to 3 connections per face vertex]`

 ## Extension Schema